MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/about-get-starknet.md

 It works with the [Starknet Snap](https://snaps.metamask.io/snap/npm/consensys/starknet-snap/) to enable dapps to interact with users' Starknet accounts in MetaMask.

-When you integrate `get-starknet` into your dapp, it creates a `WalletAccount` object, which acts as the connection between the dapp and MetaMask, and manages Starknet interactions.
+When you integrate `get-starknet` into your dapp, it creates a [Starknet Windows Object (SWO)](https://github.com/starknet-io/get-starknet/blob/get-starknet-core%403.3.0/packages/core/src/StarknetWindowObject.ts), which acts as the connection between the dapp and MetaMask, and manages Starknet interactions.
 This allows users to send Starknet transactions, sign Starknet messages, and manage Starknet accounts within MetaMask, and this functionality can be extended to multiple wallets in the Starknet